More on Life Insurance

-Most insurance companies offer automatic bank drafts for payments.
+Most life insurance companies offer automatic bank drafts for payments.
 Since life insurance probably isn’t the first thing on your mind every month, automating your premium payments can help you stay on top of them.

-If you’re having trouble paying your premiums, consider asking the beneficiary of the policy to help cover part or all of the cost.
-Of course, in many cases, your beneficiary won’t be in a position to help, but if they are, then it’s worth asking, rather than risking a policy lapse.
+If you’re having trouble paying your premiums, consider asking someone you trust to help cover the costs.
+Of course, in many cases, your beneficiary won’t be in a position to help, but if they are, then it’s worth asking them rather than risking a policy lapse.
 After all, the life insurance policy is in place to create a financial safety net for them.